MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/extend-tiered-volume.md

 ## Step 2 – Resize the partition

 Next, resize the partition using the **Resize-Partition** cmdlet.
-The virtual disk is expected to have two partitions: the first partition is reserved and should not be modified; the one you need to resize is **PartitionNumber = 2** and **Type = Basic**.
+The virtual disk is expected to have two partitions: the first partition is reserved and shouldn't be modified; the one you need to resize is **PartitionNumber = 2** and **Type = Basic**.

 Provide the new size in the **-Size** parameter.
 We recommend using the maximum supported size, as shown below: